Compost tea can serve multiple functions to develop healthy and fertile soil.

 The higher proportion of woody material in fungal compost keeps the pile cooler.
 Fungal growth can actually be inhibited by frequent turning, so if fungal compost is desired, turning may be detrimental.
 The lower manure concentration could be used, but this will limit the amount of available nitrogen and thus the pile temperature.
 Woody compost rarely heats above 150°C. If the pile temperature does not reach this temperature, it is probably because the woody material was insufficiently shredded, there was not enough fresh plant material, or the starting materials were too dry.

 If worm compost (vermicompost) is used, the material does not have to reach the same temperatures but must be adequately processed by the worms.
 Passage through the earthworm digestive system kills human pathogens and most plant pathogens, but adequate time must be allowed for worms to process all the starting materials.

 How to Make the Compost Tea

-After the brewing is complete, compost tea should be allowed to settle for several hours and the liquid portion carefully decanted off any sediment at the bottom of the container.
+After the brewing is complete, compost tea should be allowed to settle for several hours and the liquid portion carefully decanted to avoid the sediment at the bottom of the container.
 A good compost tea should smell earthy and sweet and be dark brown, like good coffee.
 After the finished compost tea is removed, it should be applied to plants within five hours if it is not aerated with an aquarium pump, or within 15 hours if it is aerated.

-Compost tea can be applied as a foliar spray, using a sprayer with nozzles providing a light mist.
+Compost tea can be applied as a foliar spray, using a sprayer with nozzles that provide a light mist.
 For best results, at least 75 percent of the upper and lower leaf surface should be covered with each application.